-This post is the first in a six-part series written by Portent’s small business team outlining the fundamentals of building your first PPC account through Google AdWords.
+This post is the first in a six-part series written by Portent’s small business team outlining the fundamentals of building your first PPC account through Google Ads.
 Follow along in our six-part series as we will be laying down the knowledge detailing best practices for setting yourself up for PPC success.

-Setting yourself up for PPC success through Google AdWords starts with how you decide to structure your PPC account.
-Properly setting up your account structure forms a strong backbone to create the building blocks of your AdWords account.
+Setting yourself up for PPC success through Google Ads starts with how you decide to structure your PPC account.
+Properly setting up your account structure forms a strong backbone to create the building blocks of your Ads account.
 Having an organized and efficient structure for your campaigns and ad groups will help you better balance your spending budgets, increase your efficiency when it comes to account management, and boost your paid advertising performance.

 Getting your account structure right is vital to PPC success.

-Before we get too far into it, it’s important to understand what a campaign means in the context of Google AdWords.
+Before we get too far into it, it’s important to understand what a campaign means in the context of Google Ads.
 In the context of PPC, a campaign is a singular set of ad groups (which contain keywords and ads) that share a singular campaign budget and campaign settings.
 We’ll dive further into campaign settings later in this PPC series but for now, let’s stick to understanding PPC account structure.

 Campaigns should be thought of as a container for ad groups: the more relevant to each other those ad groups are, the better.